jaseknighter/krill/README.md

   the grid is subdivided by note/octave to determine pitch, which is sent to the internal krill SuperCollider engine and/or the other supported outputs (midi, crow, Just Friends, and W/).

   there are two sequencer modes: *krell* and *vuja de*

+  by default, when the script first loads, the *vuja de* sequencer is running.

 - *krell* sequencer